UT Southwestern Medical Center provides care for the most vulnerable patients in the community, including patients with financial hardships.

 Any individual, regardless of ability to pay, who comes to a UT Southwestern Medical Center property, including the University Hospital Emergency Department, for a potential emergency medical condition or emergency services will receive an appropriate medical screening examination, consistent with University Hospital Policy UHRI 1-1 04 Emergency Medical Treatment and Labor Act (EMTALA).
 UT Southwestern is committed to fulfilling EMTALA and ensuring that neither the initial medical screening nor lifesaving treatment will be impeded by inquiries about the individual’s method of payment or insurance status.

-The purpose of the charity care discount policy is to:
+The purpose of the Charity Care Program policy is to:

 - Define the eligibility criteria for